SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 ✅ After adding those configuration options your channels section of the AsyncAPI document should look like the image below.
 ![asyncapi_doc2](img/asyncapi_doc2.png)

-Negative
+> aside negative
-: Note that by default, AsyncAPI code generator templates generate publisher code for subscribe operations and vice versa.
+> Note that by default, AsyncAPI code generator templates generate publisher code for subscribe operations and vice versa.
 You can switch this by setting the `info.x-view` parameter to `provider`.
 This parameter is automatically set in AsyncAPI documents exported from the Solace PubSub+ Event Portal.

 Our AsyncAPI document is now ready to generate the actual code so go over to your terminal and enter the command in the code snippet below.